 The CBF contains multiple critical masses of uranium.
 Therefore, a criticality event cannot be ruled out, especially associated with a major earthquake or tornado.

 7.1.2.6 Process Design Related Events

-Process design related events include potential fires and explosions.
+Process design related events include potential fires, explosions, and release of HF, F2, and UF6.
 No other significant process design-related events were identified.

 7.1.3 Barriers to Release